Digest hashing in Ruby: MD5, SHA256, and more

 SHA256 is the default recommendation for most uses.
 It strikes a balance between speed and security for non-cryptographic applications like checksums and content-addressable storage.

 SHA512 is preferred when you want a longer hash or are working in an environment where SHA256’s 32-byte output feels tight.
-SHA384 is essentially SHA512 truncated, if you want a shorter output without switching algorithms.
+SHA384 is essentially SHA512 truncated, which gives you a middle ground without changing families.

-MD5 and SHA1 remain useful only for legacy compatibility — for example, validating the checksum of an old download that was published with an MD5 hash.
+MD5 and SHA1 remain useful only for legacy compatibility, for example when you need to validate the checksum of an old download that was published with an MD5 hash.
 Never use them for new security work.

 Reusing a digest object without resetting.
 After calling hexdigest, the digest state still holds the accumulated data.
 Call reset before starting a new hash: